Geometric rigidity of simple modules for algebraic groups

-(i).
-By \cref{lem:semisimpledown}, we only need to prove the forward implication, for which it suffices to deal with the case that $V$ is simple.
-Consider the separable closure $k_s$ of $k$, which contains $E$ since $E/k$ is algebraic.
-The socle of $V_{k_s}$ is a non-trivial $G_{k_s}$-submodule of $V_{k_s}$, which is stable under the Galois group of $k_s/k$ and so has a $k$-form: that is, there is a non-trivial $G$-submodule $U$ of $V$ with $U_{k_s} = \Soc_{G_{k_s}}(V_{k_s})$.
-Since $V$ is simple, and $U$ is non-trivial, we have $U=V$.
-Thus $V_{k_s}$ is semisimple.
-Now the result follows from \cref{lem:semisimpledown} applied to $V_{E}$ and $V_{k_s}$.
+\begin{proof} Again we only give the proof for $G$-modules, with the proof for $A$-modules being completely analogous.
+Suppose first that $E$ is separably closed and $V$ is simple.
+Then $\Soc_{G_E}(V_E)$ is a non-trivial $G_E$-submodule of $V_E$ which is stable under the Galois group of $E/k$, and so has a $k$-form.
+That is, there is a $G$-submodule $U$ of $V$ with $U_E = \Soc(V_E)$.
+Since $V$ is simple and $\Soc_{G_E}(V_E)$ is non-trivial, we have $U = V$.
+Using \cref{lem:semisimpledown}, we can now deduce for all separable extensions $E/k$ and all finite-dimensional $G$-modules $V$ that we have $\Soc_{G_E}(V_E)= \Soc_G(V)_E$.
+This is enough to deduce (i) and the first part of (ii).
+The second part of (ii) follows by repeating the argument with the radical in place of the socle. \end{proof}

-(ii).
-By duality, it suffices to prove the first statement.
-And by induction, to prove the first statement, it suffices to prove $\Soc_G(V)_{E}=\Soc_{G_{E}}(V_{E})$.
-But that follows by the argument from (i). \end{proof}